aws-samples/aws-genai-conversational-rag-reference/docs/content/overview/index.md

 ## Architecture

-This simplified architecture diagram shows the key service components utilised to implemented each of the three tiers described described in the [vision documentation](./vision).
+This simplified architecture diagram shows the key service components utilised to implemented each of the three tiers described described in the [mental model](./model).

 ![Architecture](../assets/images/galileo-arch.png)